awsdocs/amazon-rds-user-guide/doc_source/oracle-cman.md

 ## Supported versions and licensing options for CMAN<a name="oracle-cman.Versions"></a>

 CMAN supports the Enterprise Edition of all versions of Oracle Database that Amazon RDS supports\.
-For more information, see [Oracle versions on Amazon RDS](Oracle.Concepts.database-versions.md)\.
+For more information, see [RDS for Oracle releases](Oracle.Concepts.database-versions.md)\.

 You can install Oracle Connection Manager on a separate host from the host where Oracle Database is installed\.
 You don't need a separate license for the host that runs CMAN\.